Transport

 Tourism as a Trade

-Tourism in India has grown significantly over the last thirty years.
+Tourism is both a social and economic activity.
+It has expanded substantially in India over the last few decades and generates employment, foreign exchange and income for local communities.
 More than 15 million people are directly involved in the tourism sector.
 Tourism also provides support to local handicrafts and cultural activities.
 It contributes to the development of international understanding of our culture and heritage.

 Foreign visitors come to India for: